tim-grams/Dynamic-Interval-Restrictions/docs/source/structure.rst

     Environment wrapper classes for continuous masking, random replacement, projection, discretization, and parameterized discretization.

 :src/utils:
-    Utility functions, for example to load an agent.
+    Utility functions.
+For example, to load an agent.

 :src/evaluation:
     Evaluation and visualization functionality.